Emergency Care

 By April Hann Lanford

-Time is of the essence when fine art, artifact and furniture collections are exposed to water.
+When your safety is confirmed, following a storm, flood, or hurricane, time is of the essence when fine art, antique, and furniture collections are exposed to water.
 While standing water is the instant concern, there are two environmental perils that immediately follow: elevated humidity and mold.

 The following are a few proactive steps to start safeguarding and recovering a compromised collection:

-PPE-Wear gloves when handling items.
+PPE – Wear gloves when handling items.
 Depending on the nature of the exposure and contaminants in the water, respirators and additional protection may be recommended.
-While protecting the artifacts, you also want to make sure to take personal precaution as well.
+While protecting the artifacts, you also want to make sure to take personal precautions as well.

 Initial Triage Tips-